Aaryan7117/code-mate-gdsc/README.md

-# Code Mate - VS Code Extension & Flask Backend
+# Code Mate - VS Code Extension & ChatBot Application
+To reduce the load in your PC just run the normal lama version, we will run the finetuned model at the Finals

 ## Prerequisites
 Ensure you have the following installed: